dreuxhebert/DataPrediction/README.md

 Work In Progress: Updating weekly
 Data Insights Web App
-This project is a Flask-based web application that allows users to upload CSV files, analyze the data, and perform various machine learning tasks such as Trend Analysis, Classification, Forecasting, Anomaly Detection, and Correlation Analysis.
+This project is a Flask-based web application that allows users to upload CSV files, analyze the data, and perform various machine learning tasks such as Linear Regression, Logistic Regression,
+Decision Tree,
+Random Forest,
+Support Vector Machine (SVM),
+K-Means Clustering,
+Neural Network,
+Gradient Boosting,
+XGBoost,
+K-Nearest Neighbors (KNN).
 The app provides an intuitive user interface for file uploads and delivers interactive insights based on the uploaded data.

 Features
 CSV File Upload: